Have you ever wondered why some people seem to glide through the day with steady focus and vibrant energy while others struggle to stay alert by noon?

 Opt for whole grains that digest slowly and release energy gradually.
 Quinoa porridge, steel-cut oats, or whole-grain toast give your body a solid morning boost.

 Switching from sugary cereal to steel-cut oats topped with walnuts and blueberries did not just change my mornings—it transformed my mood.
-I felt full longer and had a steady flow of energy, not a rollercoaster.

 With a little intention, you can use snacks not as a guilty pleasure, but as a secret weapon for steady energy and sharper focus throughout your day.